 The best artisanal bakeries in Lisbon

 We have a great variety of regional bread specialities, taking advantage of the cereals that are most prevalent in different parts of the country.
 In the interior of the northern part of the country, where the soil is drier and tougher for most cultivars, rye has traditionally been the grain of choice.
-Around here, in the Trás-os-Montes e Alto Douro provinces, pão de centeio, that is, dark and robust rye bread, is almost synonym with bread altogether.
+Around here, in the Trás-os-Montes e Alto Douro province, pão de centeio, that is, dark and robust rye bread, is almost synonymous with bread altogether.
 Towards the coast you find broa, a crumbly and dense cornbread that Portugal shares with the neighboring Spanish region of Galicia.
 As you start going south in Portugal, wheat breads become more prevalent, as this is the main cereal cultivated in the center and southern regions, like in the Alentejo, which we could easily refer to as “Portugal’s bread basket”.
 Traveling even further to the Portuguese islands, you’ll find more varieties of regional breads, incorporating other ingredients besides grains.
 A good example of this is bolo do caco, a typical bun from Madeira, that apart from wheat flour also involves sweet potato in its recipe.

-Going to the bakery used to be a very common habit in Portugal not that long ago.
-But in recent decades the popularization of supermarkets and the generally faster rhythm of life has made us change our bread purchasing habits and end up opting more and more for the baked goods available at bigger chains.
-While you still come across a good selection of breads at most neighborhood supermarkets, the quality is not always the same.
 Thankfully, there’s a new wave of artisanal bakers in Lisbon who are bringing back traditional breads like our grandparents used to enjoy by default.
 We could say that these new bread artists are innovating but, in reality, they are going back to once again do things the way they used to be done back in the day.
 The result?
 More flavorful breads, which are also more nutritious, healthy and that, in many cases, are also more eco-friendly and end up contributing much more to the local economy too.

 These are some of the best bakeries around Lisbon: